NCAR/ncar-python-tutorial/curricula/z230-pt2_script.md

    **NOTE:** This computation is not too bad!
 Pretty close.

+Change the core calculation, the columns we are extracting, calculate it, and pring the results.

+Maybe change this to dew point temperature so that we introduce numpy.

 4. [git] Stage and commit this new script.
    (`git commit -m "Updating new heat index script"`)

+Stage and commit.

 5. [bash] Now, we have two scripts that do very similar things.
    In fact, all of the data reading and parsing code is duplicated!